graigluque/predict-future-sales/README.md

 ### Model Build

-Very fast prediction without memory.
+Very fast prediction without memory issues:

     1) runs in almost an hour with a commodity hardware.